larastudio/docker-base/README.md

 ## Docker and Docker Compose

 Both Docker and Docker Compose are setup with Geerlingguy's Docker role.
 You can adjust the composer version in the `server.yml` where it currently overrides the default version.

+# Swapfile

+We use Oefenweb's Swapfile to add more memory to the server.
+This way we can keep on using the cheap $5 / month Droplet and run composer and so on without issues.

 ## Variables